syncfusion-content/blazor-docs/blazor/getting-started/blazor-server-side-dotnet-cli.md

 ---
 layout: post
-title: Getting started - Syncfusion Blazor Server Side App in .NET Core CLI
+title: Getting started - Syncfusion Blazor Server Side App in .NET CLI
-description: Check out the documentation for getting started with Syncfusion Blazor in Server Side App using .NET Core CLI.
+description: Check out the documentation for getting started with Syncfusion Blazor Components in Visual Studio using .NET CLI and much more.
 platform: Blazor
 component: Common
 documentation: ug